Parks and gardens

 Parks in the north

-Hamiltonhill Claypits is a local nature reserve.
-You'll find wildlife all around with wooded walks and paths between the Firhill and Applecross basins on the canal.
+Hamiltonhill Claypits is a local nature reserve with lots of wildlife to discover along the canal.
 It also boasts a great city viewpoint.
 Visit claypitslnr.co.uk to plan your trip.

 Forth and Clyde Canal

 Although not defined as a park or garden, the Forth and Clyde Canal offers greenspace for a waterside stroll.
-Just 5 minutes from the city centre, you can spot grey herons, kingfishers, beavers and otters at this urban oasis.
-Check out Scottish Canals website for details.
+Just 5 minutes from the city centre, you can spot grey herons, kingfishers and beavers at this urban oasis.
+Check out Scottish Canals website.